Trump and Trudeau, neighbors and opposites, meet for first time

 Trudeau is under investigation by Canada's ethics commissioner over his family trip to a private island in the Bahamas with the Aga Khan, a friend and spiritual leader to the world's 15 million or so Ismaili Muslims.

-PHOTOS: Reality TV to U.S. President: Donald Trump's Road to the White House
+PHOTOS: Reality TV to U.S. President: Trump's Road to the White House